Schedule

 9:15 -10:15 AM

-Going for Zero: Decarbonizing the Built Environment on the Path to Our Urban Future
+Decarbonizing the Built Environment on the Path to Our Urban Future

 For those who shape the built environment, the forces impacting the 21st century present a relevance revolution.
 The importance of what, where, and how we build has never been more consequential.
 The actions of today’s building-sector professionals will chart the course of humanity’s urban future.
 What will it be?
 “If the Past Teaches, What Does the Future Learn?”
-From a career rescuing buildings from demolition and repurposing them, Carl Elefante shares his experiences prioritizing stewardship and applying the lessons of built heritage for strong and abundant communities.
+From a career rescuing building from demolition and repurposing them, Carl Elefante shares his experiences prioritizing stewardship and applying the lessons of built heritage for strong and abundant communities.

 Curtailing climate change requires retooling everything about the design, construction, and operation of buildings to eliminate carbon pollution.
 It demands both a greater focus on building performance and construction technology and also deeper understanding of the impact of buildings and cities on human health, safety, wellbeing, and productive capacity.
 Going for Zero both explains the demands of climate action on architectural solutions and the broader impacts of climate action in addressing intransigent social, economic, and environmental concerns.
 These topics are addressed from a unique perspective.